-If you belong to a medical or a scientific community, you may be familiar with the AMA citation.
-Would you like to learn more about AMA citation style and how to cite in AMA format?
-This article from EssayPro writers will guide you through citing sources according to the American Medical Association (AMA) Style.
-For your help, we added the AMA format example and AMA template for print and electronic sources.
+If you belong to the medical or scientific community, you may be familiar with the AMA format and the AMA citation.
+The AMA guidelines have made the lives of students worldwide difficult as the guideline is 1032 pages!
+The guideline discusses how to write in AMA format.
+If you don’t have enough time for reading it, but still would like to master it, this article from EssayPro — essay writing service — will guide you through the basic paper format and citation rules according to the American Medical Association (AMA) Style.
+For your extra benefit, we have added a format example, a template for print, and electronic sources.
 But let’s start with the definition.

 - What Is AMA Format

 - In-Text Citation

 AMA format is a guideline for arranging and organizing your academic papers.
 It helps students studying health care, medicine, and nursing to present their ideas with a clear structure for their reading audiences.
 The American Medical Association first published the AMA Style Guide in 1962, along with the AMA Citation Guide, and they have not introduced many changes since that year.
 The goal was to make a simple and standard structure for students to present their essays and research papers with evidence from credible sources to support their arguments.

 It is important to master the AMA reference format for several reasons: